-- What do I need to know if I am going to an appointment at MSK?
+- What do I need to do if I’m going to an appointment at MSK?

 - What is MSK doing to protect patients and staff?